ashkanvg/cuJSON/readme.md

 ## Quick Start [phase times, total time, output size] - direct compile and run
 The cuJSON library is easily consumable.
-1. clone the repo in your directoy.
+1. clone the repo in your directory.
-2. follow the following command to compile your the code:
+2. follow the following command to compile your code:

-- if you are looking for JSON Lines (JSON Records that seperated by newline)
+- if you are looking for JSON Lines (JSON Records that are separated by newline)

 ```
 nvcc -O3 -o output_small.exe ./src/cuJSON-jsonlines.cu -w [-gencode=arch=compute_61,code=sm_61]
 ```

-**NOTE**: in this file for the buffersizem we set it to `256MB` and you can change it in the code by changing `#define  BUFSIZE  268435456`.
+**NOTE**: In this file, the buffer size is set to 256MB, but you can change it in the code by changing `#define BUFSIZE  268435456`.

-- if you are looking for Standard JSON (One Large JSON Record), in this file buffersize is equal to filesize.
+If you are looking for Standard JSON (One Large JSON Record), the buffer size in this file is equal to the file size.

 ```
 nvcc -O3 -o output_large.exe ./src/cuJSON-standardjson.cu -w [-gencode=arch=compute_61,code=sm_61]
 ```
-**NOTE**: in this file for the buffersize, we set it to filesize.
+**NOTE**: We set the buffer size to filesize in this file.

-3. Download the corresponding JSON files from provided dataset url and copy the downloaded file to `dataset` folder.
-Then use this command line to parse it (default-version).
+3. Download the corresponding JSON files from the provided dataset URL and copy the downloaded file to the `dataset` folder.
+Then, use this command line to parse it (default version).

-- if you are looking for JSON Lines (JSON Records that seperated by newline)
+- if you are looking for JSON Lines (JSON Records that are separated by newline)

 ```
 output_small.exe -b ./dataset/[dataset name]_small_records_remove.json
 ```

-- if you are looking for Standard JSON (One Large JSON Record), in this file buffersize is equal to filesize.
+If you are looking for Standard JSON (One Large JSON Record), the buffer size in this file is equal to the file size.

 ```
 output_large.exe -b ./dataset/[dataset name]_small_records_remove.json